 This free debt snowball calculator tool is super easy to use, does not require you to link your bank account or credit card accounts, and there is no sign up required!
 The snowball calculator is one of the most effective tools online to help consumers quickly pay off debt.

 After paying off your first debt the dopamine in your brain kicks in telling you “wow that feels good, it worked!
 Let’s pay off another debt now!”
-Not only that, but each time you pay off a debt more and more momentum builds up, and you have a more significant chunk of available cash-flow (similar to how a snowball builds in size as you role it) to aim at paying off the next debt in line.
+Not only that, but each time you pay off a debt more and more momentum builds up, and you have a more significant chunk of available cash-flow (similar to how a snowball builds in size as you roll it) to aim at paying off the next debt in line.

 A step in advance of the debt snowball method is to use the budget calculator here.
 By making a budget analysis prior to using the debt snowball calculator you will be able to easily see all of your expenses.
 Why is this important?
 In order to use the snowball method, you need to find extra money.
-To find extra money you need to see all of your expenses clearly.
+To find the extra money you need to see all of your expenses clearly.
 You can then scroll down and find ways to reduce your expenses, increasing your available cash-flow.
 As you increase your available cash-flow you can use that money to put towards paying off your smallest debt.

 The debt snowball and avalanche method are both great methods to use to quickly pay off your bills.
 Figure out which route you want to take, fully educate yourself on the process of how it works and then stick to it!